How to Automate LinkedIn Messaging in 2025? Hands-on Guide

 Start your free trial

 If you want to do your own research first, we have some useful tips you can use as a guidance.
-But first, let’s talk about all the LinkedIn activities you can automate using such tools.
+But first, let’s talk about all the LinkedIn activities you can automate using such tools (for now excluding how to automate LinkedIn messaging).

 Can you automate other LinkedIn activities?

-We’ve already talked about the automated message sending in detail, but there are more activities to streamline here.
+We’ve already talked about the automated LinkedIn messaging sending in detail, but there are more activities to streamline here.
 For example, automated LinkedIn prospecting might also include other types of touchpoints, like profile views, connection requests, content interactions, etc.

 Just as in the case of automated LinkedIn messages, the software of your choice will perfectly imitate your behavior performing those actions on your behalf.
 All you need to do is provide the access to your personal profile.